-Even if you've only heard rumors that a neighbor in your building found a few roaches in their kitchen, you need to know how to inspect your own home for a cockroach issue.
+If you've heard rumors that neighbors in your building found roaches in their kitchens, you should inspect your own home for a cockroach issue.
 What starts as a small, one-apartment roach problem can quickly spread into a cockroach infestation throughout the entire building.
+Learn the fastest ways to get rid of roaches.

 Cockroaches can trigger asthma, and they have also been shown to transmit various diseases and carry pathogenic organisms or parasites.